philpursglove/FlyCasual/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Fly Casual Release Version**
-Which version did the bug occur in?
+Which version did the bug occur in (use version from Main Menu, please do not say Latest or similar)?

 **Online Game Mode**
 Yes/No